jesmaz/numbat/roadmap.md

    - [x] Parser should not handle semantics, only syntax
    - [x] Parser should still accept arbitrary operators
    - [ ] Testing, lots of testing
+ - [ ] Semantic analysis pass
- - [ ] Separate semantics from the Abstract syntax tree
+   - [ ] Transforms the parse tree into the abstract syntax tree
  - [ ] Verification pass
    - [ ] Define what situations result in error/warning in documentation